petermezei/slamby-developers/src/DevelopersSite/wwwroot/documents/Insight/v1.4.0/readme.md

 To test an activated Classifier service, click the recommend menu.
 Here you can set the text for analysis, the required response count.
 When you want a detailed response click true the NeedTagsInResult.

-`Parent tag filter`: if you need to get the category recommendation just between the children of a selected parent category, then use the `Parent Tags` filter.
+`Parent tag filter`: if you need to get the category recommendation just from the children of a selected parent category, then use the `Parent Tags` filter.
 Click the `Select Tags` button, select the parent tags then click the `Ok` button.

 ![Recommend for Classifier Service](img/recommend-classifier.png)